-“Eco-friendly” isn’t just a slogan to Virginia wineries; it’s their livelihood.
-They know there’s no top-tier wine without a healthy eco-system, so their commitment to keeping it green shows up everywhere, from the weed-eating sheep in the vineyards to the solar panel roofs on their barns.
+“Eco-friendly” isn’t just a buzzword for Virginia wineries—it’s their livelihood.
+They know there’s no top-tier wine without a healthy ecosystem, so their commitment to keeping it green shows up everywhere, from the weed-eating sheep in vineyards to solar panel roofs on barns.

 Here are just a few of the ways Virginia wineries are keeping it green.